masterAllen/activeGeo/3_make_ping/README.md

 In this directory, we use our collected Looking Glasses to ping collected end points.

+### Output
 The output will be located in the subdirectory `pickle_bin`.
+The output is used for the next stage, we have given those demo files in that directory.
+You can skip this stage :-)

-## Requirement
+### Requirement
 1. This directory needs two source files, which should be put in the subdirectory `src`: `dict_server_info.bin` and `dict_client_info.bin`.
 Both of these two files have the following form:
 ```